Rachel Del Dosso

 Q: What are your fees?
 What forms of payment do you accept?

-A: Rachel's fee is $250 per 45 minute session and longer sessions are prorated.
-Maggie's fees are $195/45 min session.
 We accept credit card, cash, or check and my booking system can securely store credit cards so we can work the full duration of the session without using time to pay for services.

 Q: Do you accept insurance?